teto/home/README.md

 * regenerate cache with fc-cache -vf : it will look into the directories defined in your $HOME/.fonts.conf Make sure (append ~/.fonts for local fonts only)

-system config tips/tricks /etc
-===
-In /etc/sysctl.conf you may want to add

-# choose core filename
-kernel.core_pattern = core.%e.%p

-# for HDD, you may want to set a lower swappiness
-vm.swappiness = 20

-# Uncomment the following to stop low-level messages on console
-#kernel.printk = 3 4 1 3

-$sudo sysctl -p to reload the config.
-To enable automatic coredumps, look at /etc/security/limits.conf

 Set default applications
 ====
 Run